 According to the MAB and TeBs Rules of Procedure, additional meetings, thematic in nature and focussing on specific issues, can be convened further to the standard meetings.
 Participation can be extended to experts in the field of the topic to be discussed.

-For thematic issues which arise and need discussion with the respective Stakeholders Technical Bodies (STeBs), joint meetings may be convened with one or more TeB and one or more STeB, to exchange information and views.
+For thematic issues which arise and need discussion with the respective Stakeholders Technical Bodies (COMs and TECs), joint meetings may be convened with one or more TeB and one or more COM and/orTEC, to exchange information and views.

 Rulemaking Advisory Group (RAG) and Thematic Advisory Groups (TAGs)

-Please note: the Rulemaking Advisory Group and the Thematic Advisory Groups have been replaced by the Rulemaking Advisory Group and the Thematic Advisory Groups as stated above.
+Please note: the Rulemaking Advisory Group and the Thematic Advisory Groups have been replaced by the Member States’ Advisory Body (MAB) and the Member States’ Technical Bodies (TeBs)as stated above.
 An archive of documents related to RAG and TAGs can be found under 'Related Content'.

 Safety Standards Consultative Committee (SSCC) and its Subcommittees